kyopa/spotify/README.md

-spotify app with a little twist
+spotify with a little twist